Transverse voltage in anisotropic hydrodynamic conductors

-Let us consider the transverse transport in a long narrow channel geometry (Fig.~\ref{fig0}) at zero magnetic field and zero temperature.
-This geometry is assumed to be translationally invariant in the longitudinal direction (denoted $x$), thus the the distribution function only has a spatial dependence in $y$ direction.
-As a function of the remaining two parameters $(y,\theta)$,
+Consider the current flow in a long narrow channel geometry (Fig.~\ref{fig0}) at zero magnetic field and zero temperature, which is translationally invariant in the longitudinal direction (denoted $x$).
+Therefore, the distribution function only has a spatial dependence in $y$ direction.
+As a function of the two parameters $(y,\theta)$, the BTE becomes,